kennytilton/MatrixJS/js/matrixjs/readme.md

 When cells change value, programmable observers manifest the changed matrix world to the real world (if only the browser DOM).

 > Example: code in an observer on the `clanging` property of a matrix klaxon uses a real device's interface to turn it on or off.
-A differnt observer on the background-color property executes `*element*.style.background-color = *new-value*`.
+A differnt observer on the background-color property executes `[dashboard].style.backgroundColor = [new-value]`.

 ## So why "matrix"?
 This dataflow library provides an environment in which the developer can arrange for a proxy nuclear powerplant to take form.
-The matrix powerplant runs by itself given declaratively coded connective formulae and glue to feed data from inputs and results back outside the application.
+The matrix powerplant runs by itself given declaratively coded connective formulae, glue to feed data into the matrix from inputs, and glue to pipe results back out.

 Turning to a safer application, the input of a user pressing the Enter key in TodoMVC procedurally extends the list of to-do items with a new item.
 The matrix proxy of a `UL` list sees the list grow and grows a new matrix `LI`.
 MatrixJS observers add a new LI to the browser DOM.

-The dataflow library is supporting a live proxy version of the web page, one that MatrixJS propagates to -- gives birth to -- the browser.
+The dataflow library is supporting a live proxy version of the web page, one that MatrixJS "delivers" continuously and incrementally to the browser.
 Hence "matrix".

 ## Running TodoMVC
 Pretty simple.
 In a terminal:
 * git clone the [overarching repository](https://github.com/kennytilton/MatrixJS);
-* `cd MatrixJS/js/matrixjs`
-* `scripts/build`
-* now open `index.html` in Chrome or Safari on Mac OS X.
+* open `MatrixJS/js/matrixjs/index.html` in Chrome or Safari on Mac OS X.
 Please advise kentilton at gmail of any difficulties.

 ## A Gentle Walkthrough of TodoMVC